Moonlighting (TV series): Home media

+On February 6, 1991, the pilot was released on VHS by Warner Home Video.

 Anchor Bay Entertainment released the original pilot episode on DVD in region 1.
 Lions Gate Entertainment later released the entire series of Moonlighting, including the pilot episode, on DVD in Region 1.
-Each release contains bonus features including commentaries and featurettes.
+Each release contains bonus features, including commentaries and featurettes.
 As of 2013, these releases have been discontinued and are out of print.

-In Regions 2 & 4, Sony Pictures Home Entertainment has released all 5 seasons on DVD, although the Region 4 sets are now out of print.
+In Regions 2 and 4, Sony Pictures Home Entertainment has released all five seasons on DVD, although the Region 4 sets are now out of print.
 A complete series box set was also released in Region 2 on September 14, 2009.

-The series is noticeably unavailable to stream, rent or buy on any service currently due to the costly music licensing.
+Following the release of the series on DVD in the mid-2000s, Moonlighting had not been available on any streaming platform because of the costly music licensing.
 However, on October 5, 2022, Caron posted on his official Twitter account that work had begun to prepare all five seasons of the series for streaming.
+In September 2023, it was announced that all 67 episodes of the series, remastered in high definition, would be made available on Disney's streaming service Hulu starting October 10 that same year.
+The series will feature its theme song by Al Jarreau, and that "great care" was given to preserve as many original songs as possible.
+For example, songs sung by the actors and those that were deemed "critical" were retained, while songs used for background ambiance were replaced with new songs.